-For a while there, I was getting a little worried because I was enjoying having a glass (or 4) of vino tino at night.
+For a while there, I was getting a little worried because I was enjoying having a glass (or 3) of vino tinto at night.
 When you start to wonder if they sell your favourite wine in a 4 litre box, you know it’s time to reassess your life choices.

 Stemming from a 50% Scottish background, the predisposition for alcoholism is not just a stereotype.
 Even newborns have trace amounts of whisky in their blood.
 My uncle used to drive a huge oil tanker back in the good ol’ days before DUI, go for pints at lunch, and then weave his way through the winding roads of Bonnie Scotland.
 When I pointed out that he could have blown up an entire village with one of those tanks, his matter of fact response was: “but I didne, did I?!?”
 Except for one aunt, and my tee-totalling/bible-thumping nana, I can’t think of one maternal relative who didn’t drink to excess.

 Add to that an equal amount of Slavic blood and not only is the risk high, it’s almost destiny.
 A dark, brooding destiny of hopeless negativity washed down with shots of the type of stuff that could peel the paint off your walls.